McModknower/McModknower.github.io/minecraft/crash-database.md

 This is normally caused by having different versions of some mods on client and server.
 Either get a fresh copy of a working pack from a friend, update the mods on the side where you didn't update them, or copy the mods from the server to the client.

+## Registry loading errors
+After a line like `[08Oct2025 17:03:37.185] [Render thread/ERROR] [net.minecraft.resources.RegistryDataLoader/]: Registry loading errors:`, there are normally multiple errors that might be caused by each other or not.

+It starts with a line with one `>` at its start, for example `> Errors in registry minecraft:root:` Afterwards there will be entries consisting of one line starting with two `>>`, for example `>> Errors in element minecraft:worldgen/configured_feature:`, followed by a normal stacktrace.

+If you see a line containing `Unbound values in registry` as the exception of one of the stacktraces, those unbound values might be things that failed to load themselves, and are visible further down.
+For example the line `java.lang.IllegalStateException: Unbound values in registry ResourceKey[minecraft:root / minecraft:worldgen/configured_feature]: [ars_monde:grass_vegetation, ars_monde:moss_vegetation, ars_monde:purple_grass_vegetation]` means that three things in the category `minecraft:worldgen/configured_feature` are either missing or failed to load: `ars_monde:grass_vegetation`, `ars_monde:moss_vegetation`, and `ars_monde:purple_grass_vegetation`.
+As you can see from these names, the part before the colon `:` is normally the mod name, while the part behind it is some name for the thing itself.

+In my example case, there are three stacktraces below the first one, corresponding to the three values taht failed to load.
+Each one begins with `>> Errors in element ars_monde:grass_vegetation:` (and similar for the other names).
+These stacktraces each start with a line like `java.lang.IllegalStateException: Failed to parse ars_monde:worldgen/configured_feature/grass_vegetation.json from pack openloader/C:\Users\********\curseforge\minecraft\Instances\Main\datapacks\ars_monde.zip`, which in this case even names the datapack that caused the problem, followed by a bunch of `<tab>at ...` lines, followed by a line like `Caused by: java.lang.IllegalStateException: Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:wild_rice; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:wild_beetroots; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:wild_carrots; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:wild_tomatoes; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:wild_cabbages; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:sandy_shrub; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:wild_onions; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:red_mushroom_colony; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:brown_mushroom_colony; Unknown registry key in ResourceKey[minecraft:root / minecraft:block]: farmersdelight:wild_potatoes`

+This `Caused by:` line is describing what went wrong.
+The feature from ars_monde trues to use stuff from farmersdelight, which doesn't exist in this game.
+This can be caused by the mod being in a different version, or by some mod just not being installed as it was in this case.

+(That means this can actually be an instance of the very common [Incompatibilities & Missing dependencies](#incompatibilities-amp-missing-dependencies) problems.)

 ## Uncategorized